Related: Oil Pit Netting

 - All locks and restraints are working correctly

 - There is no deformation or excessive wear on any of the lift components, including posts, arms, poses or wiring

 - There is no damage or excessive wear on any of the lift contact points, including adapters

 - There are no cracks or loose concrete around the floor anchors, if applicable

 In addition to inspecting the items previously stated, operating and maintenance instruction plates should be prominently displayed on the hoist.
 The key to minimizing ongoing maintenance costs for any piece of safety equipment is an aggressive preventative maintenance program, which will eliminate any unnecessary repair time and re-work costs.
-To establish how aggressive a preventative maintenance program should be, the equipment and workplace environment must first be examined in order to determine what level of usage the equipment is being used for, and what level of inspection program is needed for it.
+To establish how aggressive a preventative maintenance program should be, the equipment and workplace environment must first be examined to determine what level of usage the equipment is being used for, and what level of the inspection program is needed for it.